By Dana Levy

 In the context of prostitution, none of those three conditions can be completely met.
 Women in prostitution do not choose their clients (except in anecdotal blog stories); they do not choose the timing; and, in most cases, they have hardly any freedom to determine the nature of the acts performed.

 Forced sex, even in cases that include some version of consent, is obviously traumatic to those involved.
-Most of us intuitively understand that when one’s livelihood and economic survival are dependent on having sex with partners who were not chosen, in a timing and manner that were also not chosen, can be mentally and emotionally damaging.
+Most of us intuitively understand that when one’s livelihood and economic survival are dependent on having sex with partners who were not chosen, in a timing and manner that were also not chosen, it can be mentally and emotionally damaging.

 For those who struggle with understanding this concept’s relevance to prostitution, imagine an employee having sexual relations with their boss under the threat of being fired, a practice parallel by all means to prostitution.
 Here too there is some type of consent, but it is forced out by the threat of loss of income.
 In such a case, both the general public and the law mostly agree on the act’s nature and severity.